Is your child ready?

-Yikes I hear you say, at just the thought of doing away with those sacred few hours of down time will send a shudder down your spine?
-I know it did with my eldest two kids and right now I’m going through it with my 2 year old so what perfect timing!
+Yikes I hear you say, at just the thought of doing away with those sacred few hours of peace and quiet will send a shudder down your spine.

 This is probably one of the most dreaded and feared parts of raising a toddler and one that causes huge debate and much confusion among many parents.

 I work extensively with toddlers and pre-school children and often find one of the main causes of poor night sleep is ‘under tiredness’ simply caused by too much day sleep.
 Once rectified and parents have come to terms with the loss or reduction of their toddler’s nap, significant changes and improvements are seen almost straightaway.

 Here I will cover everything from why, when and most importantly how to transition your toddler out of their day nap.

 18 - 24 months 1.5 - 2 hours per day

 2 – 2 ½ years 1- 1.5 hours per day

 2 ½ - 3 years 45 mins – 1 hour maximum per day